MaticSM1/koncnaNaloga/README.md

 # PLATEMATE 🍽️🚴🏻‍♂️

 ## Summary 🍔🌍
-PlateMate is a mobile application designed for users who want to quickly and easily find out what’s in their food.
-The app allows users to scan or search for food items and meals, then displays detailed information about ingredients, nutritional values (proteins, carbohydrates, fats, etc.), allergens, and the quantity of each component.
+PlateMate is a application designed for users who want to quickly and easily find out what’s in their food.
+The app allows users to scan or search for food items and meals, then displays detailed information about ingredients, nutritional values, allergens, and the quantity of each component.
 This enables users to make more informed dietary decisions based on their health goals, allergies, or diets.

 ## Privacy 🔐